 JE: If there is a breach, what typically happens?
 Do they pay fines or something?

 SW: Yes.
-If it is identified that personal information has been lost, stolen or compromised, (by either company admission or by legal action filed against a company) the fees related to handling a breach could be overwhelming for a small business.
+If it is identified that personal information has been lost, stolen or compromised, (by either company admission or by the legal action filed against a company) the fees related to handling a breach could be overwhelming for a small business.
 It is estimated that a company will be required to spend approximately $200 dollars per record lost/stolen for one year of credit monitoring service.
 For example, if a database of 1,000 records was compromised, it could cost a company $200,000 in complying with their responsibilities under the law.
 Keep in mind that this doesn’t account for any fines or penalties assessed by the attorney general’s office.
-Altogether, the costs could be devastating on smaller organizations.
+Altogether, the costs could be devastating for smaller organizations.
 As you know, there are insurance policies that will help cover such costs, but many businesses are unaware and unprotected.

 JE: What Steps Do You Recommend To Your Clients Protect Themselves?